redrunnerjs/redrunner.github.io/docs/tour.md

 ## Overview

-RedRunner is a JavaScript framework you can use in place of React, Angular, Vue etc to build:
+RedRunner is a JavaScript framework you can use in place of React, Angular, Vue etc to build websites, mobile apps, PWAs etc...

-* Reactive web pages
-* Mobile apps
-* Embedded applications

 ### Why should I use it?

 #### Performance

-RedRunner is lightning fast, but real world performance is mostly about avoiding lags in complex views.

-That often requires granular control, and RedRunner makes than easier and cleaner than any other framework.
+RedRunner compiles your code into tiny bundles which update the DOM a lot more efficiently than popular frameworks like React.

+But real world performance is really about fixing slow pages (which affect all frameworks) and that's where RedRunner really shines.

 #### Productivity

-RedRunner is very mechanical, with no magic, so you'll spend at lot less time being confused about behaviour than other frameworks.

-It also has a built-in help system.

-#### Size

-Bundle size directly affects page loading times, particularly on low end devices.

-RedRunner's basic "Hello World" app bundle is roughly 10% the size of a React or Angular equivalent.
+Reactive frameworks speed up development, but also slow us down with:

+* Confusing behaviour.
+* Performance issues.

+Instead of using a smart runtime engine, RedRunner intelligently generates dumb code, which has two benefits:

+1. You can clearly see how, when and why each update happens.
+2. You can easily tweak any aspect of that to fix performance issues.

 ## Installation

-RedRunner is not a library you can just load into a page like jQuery.
+RedRunner isn't a library you can just load into a page with a `<script>` tag.
 It compiles code using a special Babel plugin, so you need a tool such as [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/guide/en/) or [parcel](https://parceljs.org/).

 If you want to code along (recommended) simply clone the demo project: